apache/struts-site/source/getting-started/form-validation.md

 In this tutorial we'll explore using Struts 2 to validate the user's input on a form.
 There are two ways you can use Struts 2 to do form validation.
 This tutorial will cover the more basic method, where the validation is included in the Struts 2 Action class.

-| The [Struts 2 user mailing list](http://struts.apache.org/mail.html)^[http://struts.apache.org/mail.html] is an excellent place to get help.
+The [Struts 2 user mailing list](http://struts.apache.org/mail.html) is an excellent place to get help.
 If you are having a problem getting the tutorial example applications to work search the Struts 2 mailing list.
 If you don't find an answer to your problem, post a question on the mailing list.

-|

 __Add validate Method__

 To enable the Struts 2 Action class to validate a user's input on a Struts 2 form, you must define a validate method in your Action class.
 Using the example from _Processing Forms_  tutorial, let's say that we have these business rules:

 1. User must provide a first name
 2. User must provide an email address
 3. User younger then 18 cannot register

-If you recall from the _Processing Forms_  tutorial the user's input into the form fields is placed by Struts 2 into the Java model class personBean.
+If you recall from the [Processing Forms](processing-forms.html) tutorial the user's input into the form fields is placed by Struts 2 into the Java model class personBean.
 So a user's input into the firstName field would end up as the value for personBean's firstName instance field (via the personBean.setFirstName method).

 In the validate method we can refer to get the values of personBean's instance fields by using the appropriate get methods.
 Once we have the values we can employ logic to enforce our business rules.